JoBdaT/RPS/README.md

 [Project Management Board](https://github.com/JoBdaT/RPS/projects/1?add_cards_query=is%3Aopen)

 The project was a team assignment.
 We selected something simple to work on - the ageold game of Rock, Paper, Scissors.
-The game was built with HTML, JavaScript, CSS, used EaselJS and TweenJS for the animation functions and other resources mantioned at the end of this readme.
+The game was built with HTML, JavaScript, CSS, used EaselJS and TweenJS for the animation functions and other resources mentioned at the end of this readme.

 # Purpose: